-At a glance: Atlassian’s official Remote MCP Server (475 stars, Apache-2.0) supports Jira, Confluence, and Compass — but not Bitbucket.
-The community has created multiple Bitbucket-specific MCP servers, led by aashari/mcp-server-atlassian-bitbucket (132 stars, 6 tools), MatanYemini/bitbucket-mcp (109 stars, 25+ tools), and garc33/bitbucket-server-mcp-server (57 stars, 21 tools for Bitbucket Server/DC).
-None has reached dominant status, and the ecosystem lags far behind GitHub (28.2k-star official server) and GitLab (built-in official server + 1.2k-star community leader).
-The feature request for official Bitbucket MCP support is tracked as BCLOUD-23748.
+At a glance: Atlassian’s official Remote MCP Server (645 stars, Apache-2.0) now supports Jira, Confluence, Compass, and — as of April 8, 2026 — Bitbucket Cloud.
+The BCLOUD-23748 feature request that defined this review at launch has been answered: Atlassian’s Rovo MCP server added 7 Bitbucket tool categories covering workspaces, repositories, file contents, pull requests, pipelines, environments, and deployments.
+Community servers continue to serve supplemental needs: aashari/mcp-server-atlassian-bitbucket (146 stars, 6 generic REST tools), MatanYemini/bitbucket-mcp (132 stars, 25+ tools), and garc33/bitbucket-server-mcp-server (62 stars, 21 tools for Bitbucket Server/DC).
+The ecosystem still lags GitHub (28.2k-star official server) and GitLab (built-in official server + 1.2k-star community leader), but the critical gap — zero official Bitbucket MCP support — is closed.

-Atlassian is a ~$6.4B annual revenue public company (NASDAQ: TEAM) with ~12,000 employees (before a 10% layoff announced March 2026).
+Atlassian is a ~$6.4B annual revenue public company (NASDAQ: TEAM).
+The company completed a 10% workforce reduction (March 2026, ~1,600 employees) to fund AI development; CTO Rajeev Rajan departed March 31.
 Bitbucket serves approximately 41,000 companies with a 2.78% market share in source code management — a distant third behind GitHub (180M+ developers) and GitLab (30M+ users).
 Atlassian is not a member of the Agentic AI Foundation (AAIF).
-The company’s AI investment is concentrated on Rovo, its AI assistant, which powers the official MCP server for Jira and Confluence but has not yet been extended to Bitbucket.
+The company’s AI investment is concentrated on Rovo, its AI assistant, which now powers official MCP coverage across Jira, Confluence, Compass, and Bitbucket Cloud.

 Category: Developer Tools